Skip to main content

 <SPEC>Package name written as user/package[/version]

 <SOURCE>Path to the file that consists of metadata that will be updated in the destination package.
-It may be a valid package file or .json file with described attributes to update
+This file may be a valid package file or .json file with described attributes to update

 Options